 Which Frying Pan to Choose

-For long-term use and cooking at high temperatures, you should opt for cast iron or carbon steel.
+Opt for cast iron or carbon steel for long-term use and high-temperature cooking.
 Manufacturers prohibit using PTFE coatings at temperatures exceeding 260°C.

-For delicate foods like pancakes or seafood, it’s advisable to choose a ceramic non-stick coating or an aluminum pan with a Teflon coating (PTFE).
+Choose a ceramic non-stick coating or an aluminum pan with a PTFE coating for delicate foods like pancakes or seafood.

-Anodized aluminum is a compromise option, but it is generally not suitable for induction cooktops.
+Anodized aluminum is a compromise option, but it’s generally not suitable for induction cooktops.

 The Dangers of Teflon

-Finally, let’s discuss one of the most common non-stick materials with a controversial reputation and an interesting history.
+Finally, one of the most common non-stick materials has a controversial history.
 Is Teflon really harmful?
-This question was first raised by an American farmer from Parkersburg, Wilbur Tennant, who lost 190 cows due to toxic waste from a neighboring DuPont factory being dumped into a river.
-Lawyer Robert Bilott, who filed a lawsuit in 1999 on behalf of his farmer client, discovered the presence of toxic perfluorooctanoic acid (PFOA) in those waste products—a component of non-stick coatings.
-The lawyer’s involvement in the legal process was an educational mission, as PFOA had not yet been recognized as a harmful substance at that time.
+The alarm was first raised by a farmer in Parkersburg, Wilbur Tennant, who lost 190 cows after toxic waste from a nearby DuPont factory contaminated a river.
+Lawyer Robert Bilott, who sued in 1999 on behalf of Tennant, found toxic perfluorooctanoic acid (PFOA) in the waste — a chemical used in making non-stick coatings.

 Dark Waters

-While modern Teflon, as scientists assure, is inert under normal conditions, overheating the material or burning it in waste can break the strong bonds of fluorine with other atoms in the fluoropolymer molecules, making Teflon toxic.
-Inhaling burnt Teflon can lead to polymer fume fever, which has flu-like symptoms: cough, fever, and chest pain.
-Birds and rats can die from such toxic exposure.
+While modern Teflon is generally considered inert under normal cooking conditions, overheating or burning it can break the fluorine bonds in the polymer and make it toxic.
+Inhaling burned PTFE can cause polymer fume fever, a flu-like illness with cough, fever, and chest pain.
+Birds and small animals can die from such exposure.

 For more on what not to cook on non-stick coatings, read here: